mako-framework/docs/03_databases/03_orm.md

 ### Automatic typecasting

-You can configure your model to automatically typecast values usig the ```$cast``` property.
+You can configure your model to automatically typecast values on the way in and out of your database using the ```$cast``` property.
 The array key is the column name and the array value is the type you want to cast the column value to.

 <a id="automatic_typecasting_scalars"></a>